popper2710/mcp-redmine/README.md

 ```
 "Show me all open issues in project 5"
+"Show me all open issues in the 'mobile-app' project"
+"Search for projects related to 'ERP'"
 "Create a bug in project 3 titled 'Login page error'"
+"Create a bug in the 'backend-api' project titled 'Login timeout'"
 "Update issue 123 to 'In Progress' and add a comment"
 "Make issue 100 block issue 101"
 "Show me the relations for issue 50"